Dee O'Hara: U.S. Air Force

 Convinced by her roommate, she decided to join the Air Force, which was not common for women to do at the time.
 O'Hara completed officers' training at Maxwell Air Force Base Alabama at the rank of second lieutenant.

 In May 1959, O'Hara was assigned to Patrick Air Force Base in Cape Canaveral, Florida, in support of the Mercury Program.
 In 1963 she was officially assigned as the Office Nurse in Cocoa Beach, Florida.

-O'Hara resigned from the US Air Force in 1964, in order to move to the manned space center (later the Johnson Space Center) to set up the Medicine Flight Clinic.
+O'Hara resigned from the US Air Force in 1964, in order to move to the Manned Spacecraft Center (later the Johnson Space Center) to set up the Medicine Flight Clinic.

-Space Nurse
+Space nurse

 In November 1959, O'Hara became the first Staff Nurse of the Mercury Program.
 Her job was to set up the Aeromed Lab, the crew sleeping quarters, the exam area for the astronauts in Hangar S, and be with them as their nurse.
 Colonel George Knauf, Center Commander of Patrick Air Force Base wanted to have a nurse in the Mercury program team because he thought the astronauts would be more likely to share information with the staff nurse than with the flight surgeon who could ground them.
 Also, the nurse would be around enough to identify when they are not feeling well.

 O'Hara gained the confidence of the astronauts.
 She had made a deal with the astronauts that they would not hide information from her, and she would not betray their confidence, unless, she thought it may jeopardize them or the mission.
-She was the only nurse assigned to the Astronauts.
+She was the only nurse assigned to the astronauts.
 O'Hara became close to the astronauts and their families.
 Before every launch she performed the pre-flight physicals including height, weight, temperatures, blood pressure measurements.
 The astronauts would not agree to let anyone else but O'Hara draw blood before launch.

 O'Hara also helped set up the portable hospital at the Grand Bahama Island to support post flight examination and, if needed, treat injured astronauts after landing (especially in the sub orbital flights).
 Additional Nurse, Lieutenant Shirley Sineath was assigned as a surgical nurse on the recovery team.